Anveshvarmad/DL_Project_/README.md

   - Final summary and conclusions

 ### 📁 `images/`
+Each Image in images has following contents
 -   Sample of the original input image
 - Images after FGSM attack
 - Images after PGD attack
 - Images with patch-based adversarial attack
+- Confidence for the prediction
+- Noise

 ### 📁 `Plots/`
 - `1.png` – ResNet-34 Accuracy by Attack